 As a member of the Minnesota Transportation Museum and an active crew member on the Osceola & St. Croix Valley Railway, I worked my up from student brakeman to brakeman to conductor to student engineer to diesel engineer to student fireman to fireman to student steam locomotive engineer to steam locomotive engineer.
 My ultimate goal of being a qualified steam locomotive engineer was achieved on Saturday, August 28th, 1999.

 Since the MTM operates on Wisconsin Central trackage, all of the crew must be code-qualified (FRA rules).
-We have to go through training and take the same tests (every two years) that the paid WC crew members did.
-Over the years, the WC has come to trust us enough so that they even let us haul their freight!
-The WC will leave a train somewhere for us and FAX the train orders to our trainmaster.
-We (the MTM) will send a crew out to the train, perform the necessary tests, and proceed to haul their freight (drop off loads, pick up empties, etc.).
-What an experience it is to be the engineer on a real freight train!
-It is also a big responsibility.
+We had to go through training and take the same tests (every two years) that the paid WC crew members did.
+Over the years, the WC had come to trust us enough so that they even let us haul their freight!
+The WC would leave a train somewhere for us and FAX the train orders to our trainmaster.
+We (the MTM) would send a crew out to the train, perform the necessary tests, and proceed to haul their freight (drop off loads, pick up empties, etc.).
+What an experience it was to be the engineer on a real freight train!
+It was also a big responsibility.

 Doing this type of work gave me an opportunity to see what real railroading is like.
 It provided me with experiences that were otherwise difficult to achieve.